rudderlabs/sample-user-transformers/README.md

 * Template User Transformation for Selective Event Removal and Value Aggregation

-This is a sample/templage user transformation wherein following functions are performed

 	* Selectively remove events based on name match

 	* Selectively remove events based on value of an attribute

 	* Aggregate values of certain attributes for multiple instances of a specific type of event in a batch and then replace the multiple instances with a single instance containing the aggregated attributes

+* Template User Transformation for Missing Value Substitution and Batch Size Reduction or Sampling

+	* Replace missing values for User-Agent attribute

+	* In cases where developer has populated cricual attributes within nested structures but not at the root level, copy the values to root level

+	* Reduce batch size by first shuffling the events to try and achieve even distribution of event types and then select only a subset of events